children's books, self publishing

 You have an idea for a book and now need to know how to proceed.
 First off, congratulations on having an idea!
 That is actually pretty wonderful because no book can be started without it.
 I know that after I finish a book, I always worry about whether another idea will come.

-The next step I would suggest is to format your book.
+The first step I would suggest is to format your book.
 I create my books in Microsoft word.
-Yes people will tell you that you need InDesign and other expensive software.
+Yes, people will tell you that you need InDesign and other expensive software.
 And they are probably right, but honestly new authors do not typically have the funds to purchase all this software.
 Being a swamp Yankee and thrifty, I figured out how to create my books with word, photoshop elements and procreate.
 All quite reasonable products.

 But back to word.
 Unfortunately, this is where you must make a decision that you would probably rather make later.
 And that is the size of your book.
 I suggest going with something standard and easy to mail.
 And then sticking with that size so all your books are the same size.
 You don’t have to; I just think they look nice this way when put all together.